multijoy/multijoy-content/README.md

+# Web Content for multijoy.co.uk

+Mainly as an exercise in using git rather than just ssh'ing and using vim to edit files directly.
+The site is based on a Moon Jekyll Theme (original readme below, for attribution's sake)

 # Moon Jekyll Theme [![Donate](https://img.shields.io/badge/paypal-donate-blue.svg)](https://www.paypal.me/taylantatli/0usd)

 ## `Sorry guys but there will be no update until I buy a new laptop.`